wbollock/pagerduty_ack_to_nagios/README.md

     --nagios_status_file <_file> | -s <_file> (default /var/cache/nagios/status.dat)
     --nagios_command_pipe <_file> | -c <_file> (default /var/spool/nagios/cmd/nagios.cmd)
+    --days_back <_days> | -t <_service> (the amount of time in days in the past to look for Nagios incidents - default and minimum value is 1)

 these locations are dependent on your install, so locate them first before running

+Note: Setting the --days_back parameter is so that we retrieve incidents that were created a limited time in the past.
+Retrieving all events would be time-prohibitive.

+The option to limit by the PagerDuty incident number has been removed because this approach made it possible to miss acknowledgements and resolutions.
+The day_back parameter allows for a better way of limiting past incidents.